 Consider Purdue if you’re planning to major in:

-- Engineering: Purdue is consistently ranked as one of the top engineering schools in the country, with strong programs in mechanical, electrical, and civil engineering.
+- Engineering: Purdue is consistently ranked as one of the top 4 public engineering schools in the country, with elite programs in mechanical, electrical, and civil engineering.

-- Aviation and Aerospace: If you dream of flying high or going to space, Purdue has produced 26 NASA astronauts, earning its nickname, “the Cradle of Astronauts.”
+- Aviation and Aerospace: If you dream of flying high or going to space, Purdue has produced 27 NASA astronauts, earning its nickname, “the Cradle of Astronauts.”
+Purdue’s School of Aviation Transportation Technology is one of only a handful of accredited aviation programs in the country.

-- Technology and Computer Science: Purdue’s renowned computer science and cybersecurity programs offer connections to top tech companies like Google, Microsoft, and IBM.
+- Technology and Computer Science: Purdue’s Department of Computer Science was the first in the United States (founded in 1962).
+Purdue’s CS program offers connections to top tech companies like Google, Microsoft, and IBM.

 You should also consider the learning opportunities available beyond the campus.
 IU’s study abroad programs span over 50 countries, particularly strong in business, arts, and public policy.
 Purdue, on the other hand, emphasizes research with hands-on opportunities in aerospace, biomedical engineering, and computer science.